joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-04-21-cooperative-card-game.md

 So, to properly treat finite games, we need to track the evolution of chains of draws (as we'll do in the next section).

-With infinite decks, things are different.
-Each round leaves the abundance of twinless cards unchanged — the probability that a newly drawn card has appeared in a previous round is always $0\%.$ This means that rounds are independent in the infinite game.
-So, we can build a model for the finite game where rounds are independent and scale it to big $N.$
+With infinite decks, the probability that a newly drawn card has appeared in a previous round is zero.
+This means that the rounds are independent.
+So, to model the infinite game, we can a finite game with independent rounds and scale it to big $N.$

-The probability that any given round has a collision is $1/(2N-1)$ so the expected number of collisions in a game is $N\times1/(2N-1)$ which tends to $1/2$ for big $N$.
+By linearity of expectation, the probability a given round has a collision is $1/(2N-1).$ Remarkably, the expected number of collisions in a game is then $N\times1/(2N-1)$ which tends to $1/2$ for big $N$.

-That means that the chance of a collision in any given round is $1/2N$ and the chance of no collision is $(1-1/2N).$
+The chance of no collision in a round is $(1-1/(2N-1))$ which tends to $(1-1/2N).$

 Since the game has $N$ rounds, the probability to win the game is just